Node Properties

 Reference Node

-A Reference node is used to indicate that another scene is included by reference in the parent scene.
+node is used to indicate that another scene is included by reference in the parent scene.
 This may sometimes happen multiple times in a scene in a nested fashion.

-• Reference Path : str
+- Reference Path :

 The path to the scene that is referenced within the parent scene at the specified location.
 This value can be set to nest vanilla scenes or already exported scenes within you current scene without having to export them again.

-• Scene Name : str
+- Scene Name :

 For a scene that is to be exported separately, but kept in the original scene as a reference, this is the base name of the scene file.
-So for example if you want a scene to be exported with the file name TESTCUBE.SCENE.MBIN, you would specify this to be testcube.
-The case of the value doesn't matter as it is always changed to uppercase in the export process.
+So for example if you want a scene to be exported with the file name TESTCUBE.SCENE.MBIN

-• Is a proc-gen scene? : bool
+- Is a proc-gen scene? :

 Used to indicate whether or not the scene being exported requires a descriptor to be produced, causing it be procedurally generated.
 For more info on how this works see here.